Wednesday, November 30, 2011

 So, needed to play around with potential story ideas for the Applejacks for Story @ Concept Design Academy: (here's what I got)

-2) fighting giant monsters with music (and elemental creatures) to protect their RV park home.
+1) established band on their first road trip tour.2) fighting giant monsters with music (and elemental creatures) to protect their RV park home.

 3) other band gets jealous of Applejack's awesomeness.
 They might sabotage them or just be a hurdle for every adventure they go on.